 A credit will be given on the next terms invoice if a lesson is cancelled because of illness.
 For other reasons resulting in lesson cancellations, the fee cannot be lowered or refunded, but swaps can be made if this is to the agreement of all concerned.

 Parent Participation:For students who are learning piano using the Suzuki method, parents are encouraged to attend and observe each of their children's lessons.
 Parents of students who are learning traditionally are also welcome to be present at lessons.
 Parents are asked to encourage their children and to be active participants during home piano practice sessions.

-Recitals:Two recitals will be held during each year: a mid year one, and one at the end of the year.
+Recitals:Depending upon the lowest lockdown level, a recital will be held at the end of the year.
 Suzuki students are encouraged to take part in the Suzuki on Sunday recitals which are held in Wellington retirement villages.The Suzuki Institute also runs a Spring Workshop and a Summer Camp.
 Participation in the Suzuki musical activities require families to belong to the New Zealand Suzuki Institute, see www.suzuki.org.nz

 Practice Requirements:Regular practice at the piano is necessary to ensure ongoing musical progress and enjoyment.
 It is a good idea to have a regular daily time for piano practice and it should be done on at least 5 days each week.
 The amount of time required depends on the students age and skill level.
 The amount of time can be logged by the student in this website after logging in.

 Studio Website: (www.LearnPiano.nz)The website you are on now is my studio website and can be accessed by the student and/or the parent/caregiver.
 I can give a username and password to the students exclusive part of the site.
 There you can access resources and notes from lessons, see attendance and other useful information.
 A parent/caregiver can also have a logon separate from the student.